 Get excited about the amazing role of maths in the world around us at the National Museum of Mathematics (MoMath).
 This hands-on science centre is dedicated to mathematics.
 It explores the role maths plays in our daily lives through interactive exhibits and fun activities.

 The museum is spread over two floors, with exhibits exploring concepts including statistics, patterns, velocity, formulas, parabolas and number probability.
-While the museum is extremely popular with kids, especially school groups, there is a section on the lower floor that is geared towards adults with a series of complex puzzles.
+While the museum is extremely popular with kids, especially school groups, there’s a section on the lower floor that’s geared towards adults, with a series of complex puzzles.
 So don’t think you need a kid with you to visit!

 Tickets: $25 adults (discounts for students and children)